The last few years have seen a significant increase in the average net worth for people living in Canada.

 These numbers are not representative of the net worth of these households as it doesn’t include non-registered investment accounts, other financial assets (like RESPs), some employer-sponsored pension plans, non-financial assets (e.g. real estate), etc.

-It also does not take into consideration the liabilities held by these households which we need to deduct in order to calculate their net worth.
+It also does not consider the liabilities held by these households, which we need to deduct to calculate their net worth.

-As expected, total average savings increase as Canadians get older and start to drop again when they retire and begin withdrawing funds.
+As expected, total average savings increase as Canadians age and start to drop again when they retire and begin withdrawing funds.

 For insight into how much Canadians are savings annually